 Daughter of the late Stephen and Elizabeth (Pincz) Weiser, wife of the late Christian Braun, friend of the late John Shaw, sister of the late John S. Weiser, Margaret Ann Caufield, niece of the late Mary LeTallec, sister-in-law of the late Mercer Braun, and step mother of the late Bill Braun, she is survived by her loving children, Celeste Osworth and her husband Jason of Bayville, NJ, and Thomas Braun and his wife Shirley of Langhorne, PA, her stepson Bill’s wife Norma Braun of Wildwood Crest, NJ, 14 grandchildren, 3 step-grandchildren, 13 great-grandchildren, her sisters Marion Russo and Theresa Meir, sister-in-law Ann Weiser, brother-in-law Walter Caufield, sister-in-law Sandra Braun, and a host of nieces, nephews, and friends.

 Calling hours will be held on Wednesday, August 4, 2021 from 6:00pm to 8:00pm, with funeral services beginning at 8:00pm, at Knott’s Colonial Funeral Home 2946 S. Broad St., Hamilton, NJ 08610.
 Cremation and interment of ashes in St. Peter’s Cemetery, New Brunswick, will be held privately for the family.
 In lieu of flowers, memorial contributions can be made to the Kenney Center for Autism Education & Support 5600 City Ave.
 Philadelphia, PA 19131.
-Condolences for the family can be left at www.knottscolonialfuneralhome.com.To plant a tree in memory of Elizabeth Braun, please visit Tribute Store
+Condolences for the family can be left at www.knottscolonialfuneralhome.com.To plant a beautiful memorial tree in memory of Elizabeth Braun, please visit our Tree Store